ianarchbell/freertos-httpd/README.md

 Notes

-1. Problem in route causing hang
+1. Fixed date
-2. Can we get CLI working?
+2. Only one record from route, fixed route buffer, is stack big enough?
-3. Route to get temperature history
+3. Can we get CLI working?
 4. Checkout FreeRTOS HTTP